Shaurabh-mishra/Customers-Segmentation/README.md

 # Customers-Segmentation
 This is a ML project on Customers Segmentation.
-This model analyzes the data and segement the customer using decision trees .
+This model analyzes the data and segement the customer using K_Means cluster.